Mrshaniii/SHANI_MD/README.md

 <br>

-`✠ HOW TO DEPLOY SILENT-SOBX-MD ON HEROKU WATCH VIDEO AND SUPPORT OUR YOUTUBE CHANNEL ✠`
+`✠ HOW TO DEPLOY KA-SHANII-MD ON HEROKU WATCH VIDEO AND SUPPORT OUR YOUTUBE CHANNEL ✠`

 -------------